To download the Organizational Chart & Committee Structure for CAHP please click here.

 Keep the Board of Directors informed regarding the different Chapters, their activities and their relationship to CAHP.

 Assist with website development, newsletter planning and content, and promotional materials.
 Assist with translation from English to French for website and print requirements.

 Identify and acknowledge special achievements of CAHP members.
 Assist in the coordination of submission material and awards posters.

-Promote the expertise and understanding of heritage conservation through connecting CAHP members to an increasing variety of educational resources and the reaching out to the broader community through workshop presentations.
-This effort will include identifying and notifying the membership of educational opportunities, linking to existing education resources identified by other conservation organizations and working through the Heritage Industry Education Workshop Task Force to develop a promotional workshop.
-Our efforts will be ultimately linked with the provincial branches for a more effective notification distribution and educational qualification within a maturing CPD program.
-We are looking for interested and committed members to assist with the development and promotional enterprises of our committee and reach out to the provincial branches for cooperative integration of our efforts.
+The Education Committee promotes the understanding of heritage conservation and CAHP members’ diverse areas of expertise through connecting members to an increasing variety of educational resources and reaching out to the broader community through presentations.
+This effort includes identifying and notifying the membership of educational opportunities, and resources identified by other conservation organizations.
+Its recent efforts have set in place a voluntary CPD program for all CAHP members and interns beginning in January 2016.
+The Committee is looking for interested and committed members to assist with the development and promotional enterprises of the Committee and to reach out to the provincial branches for cooperative integration of our efforts.
 This should take no more than a few hours a month though no limit of effort will be mandated.
 Connections to educational institutes and other conservation organizations is definitely an asset.

 Ethics & Conduct

 Meets as needed: this committee is only open to members of the Board of Directors.

 Assist with the creation and revision of consistent and cohesive policies for the management of the organization.

 Government Liaison (GLC)